Maxime-Jauroyon/Univ-Spark/README.md

 ```

 ## Files
-- `server.py` : the server who will send the Reddit data
+- `stream.ipynb` : the server who will send the Reddit data
 - `process.ipynb` : the notebook who will receive the Reddit data and process it
+- `viz.ipynb` : the notebook who will plot the cluster sizes (refreshed every seconds)

 ## How to run
-1. Sign in to your reddit account (If you don't have account, you need to create one) and create an app to get the credentials : https://www.reddit.com/prefs/apps

-2. Modify the `server.py` file with your credentials
+1. Open the notebook `viz.ipynb` and run it
-3. Launch the server who will send the Reddit data : `python3 server.py`
+2. Open the notebook `stream.ipynb` and run it, will send the Reddit data
-4. Open the notebook `process.ipynb` and run it
+3. Open the notebook `process.ipynb` and run it
+4. Go back to `viz.ipynb` to see the cluster sizes evolution

 ## Notes
 To get the Reddit data we used the PRAW library : https://praw.readthedocs.io/en/latest/